 The discussion forum below provides an opportunity for you to help preserve the history of the Chorus with your comments or memories.
-If you have problems with posting, you can send a comment directly to firstname.lastname@example.org or call 423-491-8142.
+If you have problems with posting, please send a message to firstname.lastname@example.org.

 The following are links to related content of special interest.

 - Nancy Hamden Provost - Wow!
 What memories.
 I loved being in the concert group.
 I sang when Richard Westbrock and Joe Gieger directed.
 When we would go to the amusement park for our big day, we could ride all the rides except the roller coaster.
 On our last day as graduates, Joe G. said he would go on the ride with us.
 Maybe he was the one who was afraid!!!!
 [Posted: Oct 23, 2020]

 - Jerry Alred - A recent "What's New" posting featured a society column "Over the Teacups" [Link] that described a practice early in the history of the Inland Children's Chorus.
 I suggested that the columnist, Lelia Routzohn, used a unique personal humor that also reflects the pre-WWII period.
 But I also said that the article offers insight into how music and performance can transform children into a chorus with professional finesse.
 [Link - see second page] I suggested that, writing style aside, practices would be similar in later years under both directors.
 An academic colleague and long-time friend suggested I comment on specifically how I thought music and performance transformed the children in the Chorus.
 I can only give my experience, of course, so I'd enjoy hearing from others.